Keyboard shortcuts

 • Environment filtering: When the gateway forwards commands to a node, only safe environment variables are forwarded (TERM, LANG, LC_*).
 Secrets like API keys, DYLD_*, and LD_PRELOAD are always blocked.

-• Token revocation: Revoke a device token from the Nodes page at any time.
+• Key revocation: Revoke from the Nodes page at any time.
 The node will be disconnected on its next reconnect attempt.